Lido deck on the amplified Navigator of the Seas

 Where Is the Lido Deck?

-The lido deck is often located on the top floor of the cruise ship.
+The lido deck is often located on one of the top decks of the cruise ship.

 What Can I Do on the Lido Deck?

 The amenities vary by the cruise line.
-However, you’ll find the lido deck on cruise ships have several standard features.
+However, you’ll find the lido deck on cruise ships has several standard features.

 Here are some common things to do on a cruise ship lido deck: